lucidlayer/traceform/traceform/cli-onboard/README.md

 ## Installation

-You don't need to install globally.
-Just run it with `npx` in your project root:
+Run with `npx` in your project root:

 ```bash
 npx @lucidlayer/traceform-onboard check